Meromorphic tensor equivalence for Yangians and quantum loop algebras: Statement of main results

 These equations admit a set of fundamental solutions $\Phi^\pm_ \sigma$ which generalise the right/left solutions in the $n=2$ case.
 They are parametrised by permutations $\sigma\in\Sym_n$, and have prescribed asymptotic behaviour when $s_i-s_j\to\infty$ for any $i<j$, in such a way that $\Re(s_{\sigma^{-1}(i)}-s_{\sigma^ {-1}(j)})\gg 0$.
 By definition, the monodromy of \eqref{eq:qkz intro} is the 2--cocyle on $\Sym_n$ with values in the group of meromorphic $GL(V_1\otimes \cdots\otimes V_n)$--valued functions of the variables $\zeta_i=\Exp{s_i}$ given by

 A Kohno--Drinfeld theorem for the $q$KZ equations determined by the full (non--abelian) $R$--matrix of $\Yhg$ was conjectured by \FR \cite[\S 6]{frenkel-reshetikhin}.
-It states that the monodromy of \eqref {eq:qkz intro} is given by the universal $R$--matrix $\Rq(\zeta)$ of $\qloop$ acting on a tensor product of suitable $q$--deformations of $V_1,\ldots,V_n$.
+It states that the monodromy of \eqref {eq:qkz intro}, with $\calR^0$ replaced by $\calR$, is given by the universal $R$--matrix $\Rq(\zeta)$ of $\qloop$ acting on a tensor product of suitable $q$--deformations of $V_1,\ldots,V_n$.

 Assuming that $|q|\neq 1$, we prove this theorem for the abelian $q$KZ equations determined by $\Rud$.
 To this end, we first construct the commutative part $\Rq^0(\zeta)$ of the $R$--matrix of $\qloop$ in \S \ref{sec: R0qla} by following a procedure similar to that described in \ref{ss:begin R0}--\ref{ssec: intro-R}.
 Namely, we start from Damiani's formula for $\Rq^0(\zeta)$ \cite{damiani}, show that if formally satisfies a regular $q$--difference equation with respect to the parameter $\zeta$, and deduce from this that it is the expansion at $\zeta=0$ of the corresponding canonical solution (unlike the case of $\Yhg$, no regularisation of $\Rq^0(\zeta)$ is necessary here).
 We also show that $\Rq^0(\zeta)$ defines meromorphic commutativity constraints on $\Rloop$ endowed with the deformed Drinfeld coproduct.